-- Equipment placed on the network today will still be in service in 2050 so we must plan for this future change in demand - By refining the regional projections further, we have developed a distribution transformer level forecast, which estimates the likelihood of EV uptake at each one of our 185,000 substations - Using this data, we will selectively uprate assets on the HV and LV networks, based on a detailed economic assessment.
+- Equipment placed on the network today will still be in service in 2050 so we must plan for this future change in demand. - By refining the regional projections further, we have developed a distribution transformer level forecast, which estimates the likelihood of EV uptake at each one of our 185,000 substations. - Using this data, are already selectively uprating assets on the HV and LV networks, based on a detailed economic assessment.